felipelink07/Sociedade-Pinguim/README.md

 The main goal is the redesign of the **Sociedade Pinguim project webpage**, a group of studants and developers whom love linux any kind of subject about opensource software, programming and games.Firts I started the design using Figma, them codding the HTML and CSS, only using some external javascript solutions for the home text animation.

-This is a total mobile first page project aproach.
+This is a total mobile first aproach.

 ### Design process

 To see all the process and design details acess my portifolio at [www.felipefelixdesigner.com/projetopinguim](#)

+### Online project

+The page is online at **Netfly** and can be accessed at [www.projetosociedadepinguim.netfly.app](https://projetosociedadepinguim.netlify.app/)

 ### Imagens do projeto / Project images